|Partner Institution/Organization Homepage:||Click to visit|

 - University Residence (UCT on campus accommodation): There is a limited number of rooms in this well positioned residence on middle campus.
 It is very close to UCT and situated next to the International Office.
 The residence houses 206 men and woman students.
 Accommodation is arranged in four pavilions and five courts, which flank a large lawn in the centre.
 Kitchens are shared by 4-6 students.
 Each student has their own room.

-- Apartment: This is shared accommodation for three students.
-The apartment is situated close to UCT, shops and restaurants.
+- Apartment: The shared apartments are situated very close to UCT, typically within walking distance, in addition to shops and restaurants.
 It is very secure in a well-maintained and large apartment block.
-One double room and one single room to be shared by the students.
-There is a lounge and well appointed kitchen and bathroom to share.
+Students may be in a double or single room, and typically there are no more than three bedrooms.
+There is a lounge, kitchen, and bathroom to share.

 All the accommodation options are fully furnished and linen is provided.
 Students will need to bring their own towels, which can be purchased locally.